EU parliament strips Le Pen of immunity in defamation case

-STRASBOURG The European Parliament lifted Marine Le Pen's immunity from prosecution in a vote on Thursday that allows French prosecutors to continue a defamation action against the far-right National Front leader.
+STRASBOURG (Reuters) - The European Parliament lifted Marine Le Pen's immunity from prosecution in a vote on Thursday that allows French prosecutors to continue a defamation action against the far-right National Front leader.

 Le Pen is facing legal action in France following criticism of the centre-right mayor of Nice, Christian Estrosi, who filed suit against her for accusing him of being in league with Islamist militants.